It seems that a lot of entrepreneurs are spending WAAAAY too much time figuring out which platform is going to work best

 Who should use WordPress?

 WordPress can also cater for users without website skills.
 I have students in my Rock That Website program who have never touched a line of code, and who have never maintained a website, and they create their own wildly profitable website within 8 weeks, so it’s definitely possible.

 I would certainly say that it’s a steeper learning curve however, and you would be well advised to work with a website mentor to keep you on track at the beginning of your WordPress journey.

 My opinion: ideal for anyone who wants to build a business website with complete flexibility and wants the website to be able to grow as they scale their business.

-If you don’t mind putting in a little extra time at the outset, and you want a website without limitations which can grow with your business WordPress is the one for you.
+If you don’t mind putting in a little extra time at the outset, and you want a website without limitations that can grow with your business WordPress is the one for you.

 Some of the links in this article are affiliate links.
 You can read the full disclaimer here.